 Should Companies Restrict Internet Access?

 While content control software may seem like an ideal way of preventing employees from cyberslacking to make productivity gains, care must be taken when applying those controls otherwise the productivity gains may not be realized.
 If you restrict internet access at work, employees who were only accessing the occasional personal site may be unhappy with the new restrictions.
 This can have a negative effect on productivity and create a hostile working environment.
 Why should all employees be made to suffer because of the actions of a few?
-Care must therefore be taken when deciding what types of website to block.
+Care must therefore be taken when deciding what types of websites to block.
 With careful and intelligent control, you can make productivity gains and can avoid any staff issues.

 How to Control Internet Usage in Office and Avoid Staff Problems